mtripg6666tdr/candyget/README.md

 ## API
 ### candyget(url, returnType, options?, body?)

-`candyget` will automatically infer the method type; if body is present, infer as `GET`, otherwise `POST`.
-If you want to specify the other method you can use:

 ### candyget(method, url, returnType, options?, body?)

-Make http(s) request to the given url and return its result.
+Make HTTP(S) request to the specified URL and return the result.

+When no method provided, candyget will automatically infer the method type; if body is present, it will infer as `POST`, otherwise it will infer as `GET`.
 * `url` can be a `string` or a `URL` object.
 * `returnType` can be either of the followings:
   * `"string"` - `body` in the returned object will be a `string`.
   * `"buffer"` - `body` will be a `Buffer`.
   * `"stream"` - `body` will be a `Readable`.
   * `"json"` - `body` will be a parsed object.
 If failed to parse, `body` will be a `string`.
-  * `"empty"` - Only do a request. `body` will be `null`.
+  * `"empty"` - Only make a request. `body` will be `null`.
 You cannot handle the response (since v0.4.0).
-* `options` can be an object that can have the following properties:
+* `options` is an object that can have the following properties:
   * `timeout` - Number to pass to `http.request`, represents the timeout in milliseconds.
   * `headers` - Object that presents HTTP headers.
 By default, `candyget` will pass `Accept`, `Accept-Encoding` and `User-Agent` (If you want to change, refer to the `defaultOptions` below).
   * `agent` - `http.Agent` to pass `http.request`.